-Once the epi-center of Freemasonry worldwide, the English Lodge has reached an historic crisis point.
+Once the epicenter of Freemasonry worldwide, the English Lodge has reached an historic tipping point.
 Hundreds of Britain’s lodges are disappearing because the nation has lost interest in Freemasonry.
 The Lodge is seen as belonging to a former day.
 It is not relevant to today’s upwardly mobile society.
 It has become identified with eccentric old grandpas, who refer to themselves by the most ridiculous of office titles, and are obsessed with the most absurd of silly rituals.

 While the United Grand Lodge of England had 270,000 members in 2007, the membership had fell to 192,818 by 2020.
 That is a massive drop of near 30% in 14 years.

 No healthy organization can sustain such a downfall and not eventually go out of existence.
 This is such a serious dissolution, considering the Freemasonry once had 500,000 members in England and Wales alone.
 In years to come, Freemasonry will probably be the domain of a few elderly committed eccentrics.

 A few years ago, the Daily Telegraph in London had a detailed look at the crumbling order and concluded: “Freemasonry, once seen as a prerequisite for business success or enhanced social status, is now being shunned by a new breed of professionals which regards the order as eccentric and irrelevant.
 The society, known for its secrecy and unusual initiation rituals, is currently losing up to 6,000 members a year.”

-A senior Mason, who the Telegraph talked to, who asked not to be named, said: “Many lodges have simply reached crisis point.
+A senior Mason, who talked to the Telegraph, who asked for anonymity, admitted: “Many lodges have simply reached crisis point.
 Closure is their only option.”

 The Telegraph explains: “The decline marks a drastic reversal in fortune for the movement, which in the late Sixties was attracting 20,000 new members a year.”